Trump Organization, CFO’s tax fraud trial set for October

 Manhattan Judge Juan Manuel Merchan scheduled jury selection for Oct.
 24 in the case, which involves allegations the Trump Organization gave CFO Allen Weisselberg more than $1.7 million in off-the-books compensation, including rent, car payments and school tuition.

+Lawyers at a hearing Friday suggested the trial could last several months.

 Merchan denied requests by Weisselberg’s lawyers and the Trump Organization to throw out the case, though he did drop one criminal tax fraud count against the company citing the statute of limitations.
+More than a dozen other counts remain.
 Weisselberg’s lawyers argued prosecutors in the Democrat-led Manhattan district attorney’s office were punishing him because he wouldn’t flip on the former president.

 If the schedule holds, Weisselberg and the Trump Organization will be on trial during the November midterm elections where Trump’s Republican party could win control of one or both houses of Congress.
 At the same time, Trump has been laying the groundwork for a potential comeback campaign for president in 2024.